balancer/erc20-redeemable/README.md

 __Liquidity Provider__: As a balancer liquidity provider I earn tokens based on my contribution to my liquidity pools - so I navigate to balancer.exchange and click redeem to retrieve the tokens that are owed to me.
 This sends a transaction to a smart contract which sends the tokens I am owed to my account.

 __Balancer governance user__: As a balancer employee, I need to send users their accrued BAL based on the value of tokens in their pools.
 I may want to restrict how long before a user can unlock their BAL

-## Complexity Analysis

-As new allocations are stored in this contract, and new users join the platform, the need for memory grows to accomodate the allocations.
-In order to claim one's tokens, a transaction to the `claim` or `claimWeek` function must be executed - the gas required to do this increases with the number of allocations scales with the number of weeks of unclaimed allocations.
-In the unlikely event that a user attempts to withdraw so many weeks of earnings that the transaction will not fit in a block _O(n)_, the user can redeem their claims on a week by week basis by calling `claimWeek`, which will only process a disbursement for one week's worth of funds.

 ## Future Requirements